andreszlima/transit-efficiency-analysis/README.md

     REALTIME_TABLE=trip_updates
     # Table name of historical data
     HISTORICAL_TABLE=gtfs_data

-    # Variables required to run the loader scripts
     # Name of the remote database
     REMOTE_DB_NAME=transit_data
     # Name of the local database